dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 > "Remember, I'm writing this article with less than $20 to my name
 > and less than $400 in annual income from 2016.
 I have never taken
 > money from the US Federal Government, except two years of income tax
-> refunds." -- Me, the victim, which crucial to remember when dealing
+> refunds." -- Me, the victim, which is crucial to remember when dealing
 > with overwhelming blame-the-victim tactics.

 Here's my snapshot of my grades on my Coursera profile.
 I'm a lifelong